google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ![center](res/rain_forecast.png)

 <!--
 Predicting the weather based on previous days of weather could also be an important application of sequence prediction.
-While most meteorogical systems use a parametric approach based on input data (such as air pressure, cloud cover etc.), a sequence prediction model can go surprisingly far.
+While most meteorological systems use a parametric approach based on input data (such as air pressure, cloud cover etc.), a sequence prediction model can go surprisingly far.

 Image Details:
 * [rain_forecast.png](https://unsplash.com/photos/zNGPmIVPQf4): Unsplash License